Who am I?

 Previous Work Experience

 My journey to becoming a therapist started in the classroom.
-I began my career as an elementary school teacher and quickly realized that what I loved most was helping kids understand their emotions and build resilience—not just their math facts.
-That led me to pursue a graduate program focused on the relational aspects of therapy, blending emotional development with interpersonal connection.
-After earning my degree, I worked as a school-based therapist, where I partnered closely with teachers and school staff to create trauma-informed classrooms and develop behavior support strategies.
-That experience deepened my passion for collaboration and gave me firsthand insight into the challenges neurodivergent students face in school environments.
+I began my career as an elementary school teacher and quickly realized that what I loved most wasn't teaching math—it was helping kids understand their emotions, navigate relationships, and build resilience.
+That realization led me to pursue graduate training focused on the relational aspects of therapy, blending emotional development with meaningful human connection.

 Why I do what I do

-When I’m not in the therapy room, you can find me curled up with a good book, spending time in the mountains, cooking or baking something cozy, playing games with my husband, or hanging out with my two very opinionated cats.
+When I'm not in the therapy room, you can usually find me curled up with a good book, spending time in the mountains, cooking or baking something cozy, playing games with my husband, or hanging out with my two very opinionated cats.

 Credentials